How to Format a Book for Printing

 Do page numbers matter?

-Many designers use roman numerals for the preliminary pages or will leave them blank.
+Many designers use Roman numerals for the preliminary pages or leave them blank.

-Your book should always start on page one on the right-hand side page and will leave all blank pages throughout the book with no page numbers on.
+Your book should always start on page one on the right-hand side page and will leave all blank pages throughout the book with no page numbers.

-The style of the page numbers should be in line with the main body of your book.
+The style of the page numbers should align with your book’s main body.
 They are normally in a small font and centred at the bottom of the page.

 Conclusion

-There are many different parts that make up the formatting of a book.
+Many different parts make up the formatting of a book.
 The main thing to focus on is what you are happy with.
-It is your book after all.
-If you need help in getting your book formatted for print please visit Book Design and Print
+It is your book, after all.